mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_02_Key_Vault.md

     ```

-5. Create a key vault in the resource group. **The VaultName must be unique.**
+5. Create a key vault in the resource group. **The VaultName must be unique therefore change <keyvault name> to somethign unique.**

     ```powershell
-    New-AzKeyVault -VaultName 'KeyVaultPS' -ResourceGroupName    'KeyVaultPSRG' -Location 'eastus'
+    New-AzKeyVault -VaultName '<keyvault name>' -ResourceGroupName 'KeyVaultPSRG' -Location 'eastus'
     ```

     **Note**: The output of this shows important pieces of information: Vault Name in this case that is KeyVaultPS and the Vault URI: `https://KeyVaultPS.vault.azure.net`